laravel/lumen-docs/database.md

 <a name="configuration"></a>
 ## Configuration

 Lumen makes connecting with databases and running queries extremely simple.
-Currently Lumen supports four database systems: MySQL, Postgres, SQLite, and SQL Server.
+Currently Lumen supports four database systems: MySQL, PostgreSQL, SQLite, and SQL Server.

 You may use the `DB_*` configuration options in your `.env` configuration file to configure your database settings, such as the driver, host, username, and password.